+Foundations of Copywork is written for use with students in grades K-12.
+Students are provided with 180 lessons per year to practice handwriting skills and copy Scripture, including the Torah, Proverbs, the New Testament, and other selected passages from Psalms and the Gospels.
 Our weekly lesson plans are based upon the copying of Scripture passages.
-All instruction and worksheets are provided for beginning writers, while older students copy directly from their Bibles onto paper or into journals (as you prefer).
+All instruction and worksheets are provided for beginning writers, while high-school students copy directly from their Bibles onto paper or into journals (as you prefer).

 Copywork has many benefits.
 It provides students with excellent writing models and it gives opportunity to gain accuracy, work on spelling, learn proper sentence structure and more.
 Copywork improves grammar, reading ability, dyslexia, handwriting, vocabulary, memory, and reasoning abilities.

 Perhaps the biggest benefit is the opportunity to discuss the material being copied.
 Often times we even end up digging for more information about the person or topic.
 (See Deuteronomy 6:6-9.)

 We were inspired to begin using daily of copywork of Scripture when we read the following two passages:

 “And when [the king] sits on the throne of his kingdom, he shall write for himself in a book a copy of this law, approved by the Levitical priests.
 And it shall be with him, and he shall read in it all the days of his life, that he may learn to fear YHWH his God by keeping all the words of this law and these statutes, and doing them, that his heart may not be lifted up above his brothers, and that he may not turn aside from the commandment, either to the right hand or to the left, so that he may continue long in his kingdom, he and his children, in Israel” (Deuteronomy 17:18-20, ESV).